digitalcrust/digitalcrust-website/content/index.md

 # Goals

+A community place to coordinate work on software infrastructure for geological research.

 ## Open foundations for the digital ecosystem in crustal geology

 As geoscience research tasks get more complicated and rely on more digital data,